satwikkansal/wtfpython/wtfpython-pypi/content.md

 + In the snippets above, strings are implicitly interned.
 The decision of when to implicitly intern a string is implementation dependent.
 There are some facts that can be used to guess if a string will be interned or not:
   * All length 0 and length 1 strings are interned.
   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
+Cpython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
   <img src="/images/string-intern/string_intern.png" alt="">
 + When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
 If you do it on separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
 It's a compiler optimization and specifically applies to the interactive environment.
 + Constant folding is a technique for [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) in Python.
 This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to reduce few clock cycles during runtime.
-But since the python bytecode generated after compilation is stored in `.pyc` files, the strings greater than length of 20 are discarded for peephole optimization (Why?
-Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`)
+Constant folding only occurs for strings having length less than 20.
+(Why?
+Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`).
+[Here's](https://github.com/python/cpython/blob/3.6/Python/peephole.c#L288) the implementation source for the same.

 ---